 The Linkage-to-Care component of the study is a two-arm, site-randomized, prospective, effectiveness clinical trial conducted within each intervention community.
 This study component compares the effectiveness of an FI intervention to link HIV-positive individuals from HIV test sites to HIV care sites with the usual SOC procedures.
 Each HIV test site will be randomized to either the intervention or SOC arm of the study.
 For this component of the study, study outcomes will be evaluated through routinely reported HIV surveillance data.
+Using surveillance data, study outcomes will continue to be evaluated for a period of one year after the FI intervention ends.

-In order to identify the SOC for linkage, against which the incentives intervention will be assessed, an appropriate facility administrator will complete a brief form that will collect key attributes of HIV testing sites, including types of navigation and support services already available to patients to facilitate linkage-to-care.
+In order to identify the SOC for linkage, against which the incentives intervention will be assessed, an appropriate facility administrator will complete a brief survey that will collect key attributes of HIV testing sites, including types of navigation and support services already available to patients to facilitate linkage-to-care.
+Data will be collected from sites annually from 2009 - 2013.